 Tessa (pictured with her mom Chrystal)

-Tessa has been progressing quickly.
+Update on Tessa: Tessa has been progressing quickly.
 She is now walking up to dogs in class to sniff them.
 She is so excited to come to Miss Marie's and make new friends in class.
 We are hopeful that some day she will be able to actually play with other dogs.

 Most Improved Dog March 2019

 Bruce has a history of barking at strangers, especially men, and other dogs.
 He would lunge at visitors to his home.
 With an herbal supplement, acupressure and compression therapy, Bruce started to calm down.
 Thanks to help from Ranger, Moira, Buddy and Benji, Bruce learned to not only ignore other dogs walking by, but to actually greet appropriately.
 Bruce is still working on his "people skills", but can now walk up to strangers and accept treats.
-In 3 sessions, and a lot of hard work by his humans, Bruce has come a very long way.
+In three sessions, and a lot of hard work by his humans, Bruce has come a very long way.
 He even visited family members and made friends with a little girl.

 Most Improved Dog February 2019